David Charles Berger, experienced Business, Litigation attorney in Allentown, PA with 11 reviews

 1

-Knowledgeable and clear communication
+Knowledgeable and communicative lawyer who provides clear explanations

 2

-Responsive and prompt service
+Responsive and prompt in addressing client needs

 “He was responsive and prompt and always got back to me.”